 5. Planned features

-We are in the process of developing some exciting new features for our Time Series, to make it even easier for you to gain insights from historic satellite images.
+We are in the process of developing some exciting new features to make it even easier for you to gain insights from historic satellite images.

-Create different filters for the types of satellite image that you can view in the Time Series, to allow you to see one kind of image.
+Create different filters for the types of satellite image that you can view, to allow you to see one kind of image.
 These filters would include the categories: only black and white images and only full colour satellite images.

 We aim to make it possible for you to save your filter preferences for future searches.